Dutch police arrest Turkish man suspected of killing three in tram shooting

 Utrecht, the Netherlands’ fourth largest city with a population of around 340,000, is known for its picturesque canals and large student population.
 Gun killings are rare in Utrecht, as elsewhere in the Netherlands.

-Additional reporting by Toby Sterling and Anthony Deutsch; Writing by Gareth Jones; Editing by Janet Lawrence
+Additional reporting by Toby Sterling and Anthony Deutsch; Writing by Gareth Jones; Editing by Janet Lawrence, William Maclean